Conducting Oral Proceedings at the European Patent Office by Videoconference banner

 Conduct of Oral Proceedings

 While presenting during in-person oral proceedings, it is common for the representative to receive input/instructions from a client/expert/other legal adviser who is also present at the oral proceedings.
 Likewise, if two or more representatives are acting for a particular party, those representatives may well need to consult each other during presentation of their case.
-Accordingly, to replicate such communications during videoconference oral proceedings, we suggest setting up a “back channel” (for example via an instant messaging service) allowing private communication in real time.
+Accordingly, to replicate such communications during videoconference oral proceedings, we typically set up a “back channel” (for example via an instant messaging service) allowing private communication in real time.

 Another aspect to consider are the pauses for EPO deliberation that typically take place after the conclusion of each section.
 When the oral proceedings are held in person, this involves the parties’ representatives leaving the room whilst the examiners discuss the case privately.
-When the oral proceedings are held by videoconference, the members of the tribunal will “leave” the main videoconference and deliberate in private, either in person (if they are all at the same location) or via a private videoconference connection if they are at different locations.
+When the oral proceedings are held by videoconference, the members of the tribunal “leave” the main videoconference and deliberate in private, either in person (if they are all at the same location) or via a private videoconference connection if they are at different locations.

 During the pause for deliberation, it is usual for the representative(s) to plan for the next section of the oral proceedings and discuss these matters with any clients/experts/other legal advisers present.
 The back channel discussed above could be used for such discussions, though in some cases it might be preferable to have a separate videoconference or telephone connection available.